andymikulski/andymikulski.github.io/dev/_posts/2018-2-12-raycasting.md

 A common use case for ray casting is to simulate shadows.
 Makes sense, light acts in a similar way - a ray of light will travel until it hits something, emitting light onto the surfaces around it, sometimes bouncing around a little.

->Note this is a very simplistic model of light, but it's close enough for our needs.
+>Note this is a very simplistic light model, but it's close enough for our needs.
 For a deep dive into physical rendering, I suggest checking out [Computer&nbsp;Graphics:&nbsp;Principles&nbsp;and&nbsp;Practice](https://smile.amazon.com/Computer-Graphics-Principles-Practice-3rd/dp/0321399528).

 In our demonstration, we'll use a grid-based renderer, which simplifies things even further.
 Allowing our rays to affect their environment is relatively straight-forward: for each 'step' the ray takes while moving, tell the engine to draw a white square with opacity based on the ray's current distance from the emitter.
 This gives us the visual effect of light diminishing as it travels further away, achieving a lightbulb or flashlight effect: